vdhamer/Photo-Club-Hub/.github/README.md

 #### The New Approach

-<ul><details><summary>Details (click to expand)</summary>
+<ul><details><summary>Details (click to expand)</summary></p>

-</p>A major design goal for the near future is to provide a clean,
-standardized interface to retrieve data per photo club.
+A major design goal for the near future is to provide a clean, standardized interface to retrieve data per photo club.
 This data is then loaded into into the in-app CoreData database.
 It is also needed to keep the CoreData database up to date whenever clubs, members or images are added.
-The old approach is essentially a plug-in design with an adaptor per photo club.
+The old approach is essentially a plug-in design with an adaptor per photo club.</p>

-</p>The new approach replaces this by a standardizable data interface to avoid
-having to modify the source code to add (or modify/remove) clubs, members or images.
+The new approach replaces this by a standardizable data interface to avoid having to modify the source code to add (or modify/remove) clubs, members or images.
 The basic idea here is to store the required information in a hierarchical, distributed way.
-This allows the app to load the information in a three step process:
+This allows the app to load the information in a three step process:</p>

-</p>1. __OrganizationList: central list of photo clubs__</p>
+1. __OrganizationList: central list of photo clubs__</p>

-</p>The app loads a list of photo clubs from a fixed location (URL).
-Because the file is kept external to the actual app,
-the list can be updated without requiring an app software update.
+The app loads a list of photo clubs from a fixed location (URL).
+Because the file is kept external to the actual app, the list can be updated without requiring an app software update.
-The file is in a fixed JSON syntax and contains a list of supported photo clubs.
+The file is in a fixed JSON syntax and contains a list of supported photo clubs.</p>

-</p>As a bonus, the list can also contain information about photography museums.
-The properties of clubs and museums largely overlap,
-but a photo club _can_ notably include the location (URL) of a MemberList.json data source while a museum _cannot_.
+As a bonus, the list can also contain information about photography museums.
+The properties of clubs and museums largely overlap, but a photo club _can_ notably include the location (URL) of a MemberList.json data source while a museum _cannot_.</p>

-</p>Here is an example of the format of the OrganizationList.
+Here is an example of the format of the OrganizationList.
 This minimal example contains one photo club and one photo museum:

 ``` json
 {